 Tip #9: Don’t be afraid to say something.

 Don’t be afraid to say something.
-If you see someone lurking outside the entrance to the hotel that seems suspicious, say something to the front desk clerk.
+If you see someone lurking outside the entrance to the hotel who seems suspicious, say something to the front desk clerk.
 Did you see someone looking in cars in the parking lot?
 Call the police or let the hotel staff know.
 If something doesn’t seem right, tell someone who can check it out.
 It is always better to be safe than sorry.
 When you say something, you give the hotel or police a chance to investigate.
 If it turns out to be legit, then at least everyone knows.

 Tip #10: Listen to your instincts.